 North East India has long been conflict-ridden.
 First came fights among tribes, then tribals versus non-tribals, then tribals and non-tribals against invaders, followed by cries for independence, protests against discrimination, and so on.
 It was this way before the British arrived, it remained so after they left, and it continued unchanged as part of India.
 The 70s and 80s saw mass insurgency, agitations, and political unrest.
 And yet, if there was one man who was the undisputed and omnipresent aspirational icon across the region, it was Bruce Lee.

 My generation grew up under his stern, steely, daring, all-seeing eyes.
-He was everywhere, staring down from posters om the walls of friends’ bedrooms, roadside eateries, garages, and barbershops.
+He was everywhere, staring down from posters on the walls of bedrooms, roadside eateries, garages, and barbershops.
 Fights in ticket queues outside theatres screening his movies put those in the films to shame.

 Traders made a killing selling Jalandhar-made fake Chinese nunchakus.
-Both original and pirated reprints of Kung Fu Weekly, complete with the inevitable Bruce Lee poster, sold like hot cakes.
-The Tao of Jeet Kune Do and Official Karate magazine graced the coffee tables of the more well-heeled.
-Cheap, smuggled Chinese black cloth slip-on shoes, dubbed “Lee Shoes,” were on the feet of every self-respecting teenager.
-If anyone had started selling yellow tracksuits, he would have become a billionaire overnight.
+Both original and pirated reprints of Kung Fu Weekly, with the inevitable Bruce Lee poster, sold like hot cakes.
+The Tao of Jeet Kune Do and Official Karate magazine carelessly graced the coffee tables of the more well-heeled.
+Cheap, smuggled Chinese black cloth slip-ons, dubbed “Lee Shoes,” were on the feet of every self-respecting teenager.
+If anyone had started selling yellow tracksuits with a black strip, he would have become a billionaire overnight.

 By the time I got into martial arts in the late ’80s, Bruce Lee had been dead for over 18 years.
-Taekwondo was then the most popular “kicking sport,” karate still had a modest following, and kung fu was all but forgotten.
+Newcomer taekwondo became the most popular “kicking sport,” karate still had a modest following, and kung fu was all but forgotten.
 Several martial arts clubs thrived in town, their dedicated members religiously doing their morning and evening “hu and ha” sessions.
-They attracted an oddball mix: aggressive bullies, posers and wannabes, a handful of angry feminists, and both cocky and frightened kids whose parents mistakenly believed martial arts would teach discipline, self-confidence, and self-defence.
+They attracted an oddball mix - aggressive bullies as well passive types, the posers and wannabes, a handful of angry feminists, and both cocky and frightened kids whose parents mistakenly believed martial arts would teach them discipline, self-confidence, and self-defence.

-The instructors, meanwhile, were a veritable rogue’s gallery: a notorious gay paedophile, two brothers who moonlighted as muscle-for-hire, a con artist who used his students to extort donations for his “foreign black-belt exam tours” that never happened, and a brash young woman rumoured to provide more pleasant “services.”
-I shunned all the prominent schools, primarily because I knew most of their resident bullies, and there was no way I was going to let them humiliate me as a bumbling novice.
+The instructors, meanwhile, were a veritable rogue’s gallery: a notorious gay paedophile, two brothers who moonlighted as muscle-for-hire, a con artist who used his student goons to extort donations for his “foreign black-belt exam tours” while he hid in his village, and a brash young woman rumoured to provide more pleasant “services.”
+I shunned all the prominent schools, primarily because I knew most of their resident bullies very well, and there was no way I was going to let them humiliate me as a bumbling novice.

 So I selected Judo.
 Unlike karate with its dance-like katas, it offered close-contact sparring and, most importantly, its unique appeal was that it was almost unknown.

 The dojo was nestled on the top floor of the stadium’s crumbling gymnastics hall.
-Apart from the coach, there were only two students: an unbelievably good-natured Bengali and a Bodo of indeterminable age, perpetually sneering and suffering from an acute case of what I can only describe as “Angry Nigger Syndrome.”
+Apart from the coach, there were only two students: an unbelievably good-natured Bengali and a Bodo of indeterminable age, perpetually sneering, suffering from what I can only describe as “Angry Nigger Syndrome.”

 My loud mouth and wide circle of friends piqued curiosity, resulting in a steady stream of aspiring students to the dojo almost overnight.
 Most vanished after day one.
 A few stayed and became serious judokas.
 For me, it was recreational at best.
-My heavyweight ensured I was always paired with gorillas twice my size and strength, so competition was meaningless.
+My heavyweight ensured I was always paired with gorillas twice my size and strength, so competition results were predetermined.

 I also lacked the “cool and aloof” aura martial artists magically acquire the moment they tie a gi.
 Which explains why you never see them fighting on the streets, with equals anyway, except in kung fu movies.
 Their sacred art is reserved for the dojo alone.

-So when I once smashed the face of a college senior, the sermons were endless.
-I had allegedly used a "secret" move.
+So when I smashed the face of a college senior, the holier than thou sermons were endless.
+I had allegedly used a "secret" judo move.
 The morons didn't realize that standard Judo is just grabbing laundry and sweating on people, hoping to make them trip; it doesn't break cheekbones.

-The senior was a known bully who shoved me from behind with a slur.
+The senior, a known bully shoved me from behind with a slur without any provocation.
 As I turned to hit him back, I was jumped by students “breaking up the fight” because it was on campus.
 So I went around the building and caught him at the next corner.
 Again, I was grabbed by others trying to play peacemaker.
-But this time, even with my back to him, I wriggled free and threw a reverse backhand punch that looked like a cross between an uncontrolled upswinging pendulum and Pugachev’s Cobra.
-Zero technique, pure improvisation, unexpected and effective at very close range.
+But this time, even with my back to him, I wriggled one hand free and threw a reverse backhand punch that looked like a cross between an uncontrolled upswinging pendulum and Pugachev’s Cobra.
+For bystanders it might have looked like a move borrowed from "Snake in the Monkey's Shadow."
+In reality it was zero technique, just pure improvisation and violence.

-One day, one of the stadium senseis sternly called me aside.
+Once, one of the stadium senseis sternly called me aside.
 I braced myself for another rebuke about some female-related issue, as I had unknowingly acquired the ill-deserved reputation of a Lothario.
 Most of my problems back then were either caused by or related to women.
 Not much has changed.
+Usually it was moralising lectures like the TT coach said the girls were complaining that you were an oggling at them.
+In most cases nobody complained, it was just their way of asserting dominance.

 No, he just wanted my help buying a telephone call metering machine.
 Long before mobile phones, cities were dotted with manned telephone booths called Public Call Offices, or PCOs.
 One shop in town held a monopoly on selling such equipment, and high demand meant deliveries often took months.
 The owners were acquaintances, and I was good friends with the eldest brother, despite him being decades older.